Likyelesh/Likyelesh/README.md

 ### Hi there 👋

-I’m currently working on Java script,CSS ,HTML and SQl
+I’m currently working on Java script,CSS ,HTML ,SQL and other prgramming languges.